jeddeloh/rescript-apollo-client/README.md

 We rely on Graphql-ppx for typesafe GraphQL operations and fragments in ReasonML.
 [Go to the official documentation](https://beta.graphql-ppx.com) for installation instructions.

+You should now have a `graphql_schema.json` in your project somewhere.
+Make sure it's always up-to-date!

 ### 2 - Install Apollo Client and Optional Dependencies

 ```sh